KxSystems/docs/docs/ref/amend.md

 ## Modification

-In the quaternary, each item in the selection is replaced by the result of evaluating `m` on itself as the left argument and the corresponding item in `y` as the right argument.
+In the quaternary, each item in the selection is replaced by the result of evaluating `v` on itself as the left argument and the corresponding item in `y` as the right argument.

 In the Replace form (with the colon as third argument) each item in the selection is replaced by the corresponding item in `y`.